snidercs/luabot/README.md

 # LuaBOT
-A system for running LuaJIT powered FRC robots.
+A system for running LuaJIT powered FRC and other robots.

 ## Building